disin7c9/LLaMA_3_fine-tuning_example/README.md

 - See also: https://unsloth.ai/

-## Error
+## Issue

-- 2024-12-04
+- 2024-12-06: Fixed the errors found on 2024-12-04
+    - There were improper usages of 'from_pretrained' and 'get_peft_model' related to loading LoRA.

-    Found some errors, mainly in IFT script.
+- ~~2024-12-04: Found some errors, mainly in IFT script~~